 Small dogs can have unexpected accidents.
 Avoid ‘ticks’ (a nasty parasite that often resides in long grass) and eye damage from sharp spiky plants, by walking your small dog in open spaces, and never try to deal with ticks yourself – they’re tricky things to remove and are best tackled by your vet.
 You can prevent choking by only giving your small dog pieces of food that are small enough to chew and swallow easily, and playing fetch with a ball rather than a stick.

+Dental care is an important part of your small dog’s health.
 It’s important to brush your small dog’s teeth regularly because dental problems are very painful and could lead to infection.
 Watch out for swollen gums, bad breath and drooling – if your small dog shows any of these symptoms, have a chat with your vet.
 In the meantime, brush your small dog’s teeth regularly with a soft finger brush and a pet-safe toothpaste – after a meal-time usually works well.
 Start with the side teeth towards the front, rather than the incisors, and brush the outer surfaces of the teeth in a gentle circular action – try to keep your brush at 45° to the gum-line.

 Vary your routine by walking at different times of the day and visiting different places.
 Young small dogs will also appreciate walking on soft surfaces like grass and sand until their paw-pads have hardened.
 Remember not to overdo it, though, and try not to exercise your small dog soon after a meal.
 Always watch him when you’re away from home, in case he tries to eat or drink something he shouldn’t, and offer him fresh water and a cuddle after a walk or a lively game.